 To start the discussion let us quickly repeat some important basic aspects of graphene that were already introduced in Sections 2 and 3.
 For the electrons near the Fermi level in graphene, the simplest model is a honeycomb lattice with lattice sites connected by nearest neighbor hopping, as written, e.g., in (4).
 Then, at charge neutrality or zero doping, the Fermi surface consists of just two points on the corners of the Brillouin zone, the famous Dirac-points K and K'.
 Away from these points, the absolute value of the band energy rises linearly.
 This implies a density of states that grows proportionally to the energy distance from the Dirac point.
 While the vanishing of the density of states at the Fermi level weakens the effect of electronic interactions, the particle-hole symmetry at charge neutrality and the valley degeneracy imply a rich picture of potential interaction effects.
-Namely, for each state with wave vector \mathbf{k} with band energy ε in the band above the Fermi level near one Dirac point K, there is a state with wave vector \mathbf{k} with the opposite band energy $-\varepsilon$, a state with the same band energy ε near K' with wave vector $\mathbf{k} + \mathbf{K}' - \mathbf{K}$, and another state near K' also with wave vector $\mathbf{k} + \mathbf{K}' - \mathbf{K}$ but the opposite energy $-\varepsilon$.
+Namely, for each state with wave vector \mathbf{k} with the opposite band energy $-\varepsilon$, a state with the same band energy ε near K' with wave vector $\mathbf{k} + \mathbf{K}' - \mathbf{K}$, and another state near K' also with wave vector $\mathbf{k} + \mathbf{K}' - \mathbf{K}$.

 The presence of partner states with the same or opposite band energy for every wavevector, also very close to the Fermi level, is called nesting.
 If the partners have the same energy, the nesting is said to be in the particle-particle channel, whereas if they have opposite band energies, the nesting is in the particle-hole channel.
-If the density of states in a given model remains nonzero down to $\varepsilon \to 0$, any nesting results in logarithmically divergent one-loop diagrams in perturbation theory for temperature $T \to 0$.
+If the density of states in a given model remains nonzero down to $\varepsilon \to 0$, any nesting results in logarithmically divergent one-loop diagrams in perturbation theory for temperature $T \rightarrow 0$.
 In higher orders in perturbation theory, e.g. in ladder- or RPA-type summations, the logarithmical divergences for $T \to 0$ pile up to power-law divergences at nonzero T, which is interpreted as the onset of symmetry breaking or long-range ordering in a particular channel.
 In two spatial dimensions, long-range ordering at T > 0 is not straightforward due to the importance of collective fluctuations, but very likely a divergence in perturbation theory can still be interpreted as the onset of relevant strong correlations of the type indicated by the most divergent channel.
 The fact that there are several nesting possibilities for graphene already indicates that there is likely an interesting interplay between different particle-hole and particle-particle channels competing for dominance at low T. However, the vanishing of the density of states at charge neutrality means that none of the one-loop diagrams actually diverges, but they all saturate at finite values for $T \to 0$.
 Then, perturbation theory can actually have a non-zero radius of convergence, for sufficiently small interactions.
-Consequently, the semi-metallic dispersion of the honeycomb lattice remains robust for weak interactions and no long-range order occurs even at T=0.
-It is currently believed that monolayer pristine graphene is in this parameter regime, as no indications for spontaneous long-range ordering or energy gap opening have so far been found experimentally [63, 64, 20].
+Consequently, the semi-metallic dispersion of the honeycomb lattice remains robust for weak interactions and no long-range order occurs even at T = 0.
+It is currently believed that monolayer pristine graphene is in this parameter regime, as no indications for spontaneous longrange ordering or energy gap opening have so far been found experimentally [63, 64, 20].